The Diagrammatic Spherical Category: Introduction

-The second result of this paper is that this diagrammatic spherical category is equivalent to the \textit{algebraic spherical category}.
+The third main result of this paper is that the diagrammatic spherical category is equivalent to the \textit{algebraic spherical category}\footnote{This final result requires a strong assumption on our realization, namely that it is reflection-faithful.}.
 To explain what this algebraic spherical category is, it is necessary to introduce \textit{singular Soergel bimodules}.